haiweilian/taggd-manager/README.md

 `taggd-manager` Is an image tag management tool that supports zooming, moving, and flexible customization.

 The original idea of it comes from [timseverien/taggd](https://github.com/timseverien/taggd), The original author did not maintain this project, and the functionality is relatively simple.
-So a new project extension was created, which removed the internal default template and added zoom, move, and more event callbacks.
+So a new project extension has been created, adding zoom, move and more event callbacks.

 ## Projects